Perspective | No, a Virginia school district didn’t ban Dr. Seuss books. Here’s what really happened.

 For middle-schoolers (and older readers) who love comics, G. Willow Wilson’s Ms. Marvel graphic novels featuring Pakistani American Kamala Khan in the title role.
 For teens (and older readers) who love comics, Thi Bui’s “The Best We Could Do: An Illustrated Memoir.”

 For teens … Cherie Dimaline’s “The Marrow Thieves” [is] a fascinating dystopia set in a future Canada where all but the indigenous have lost the ability to dream.
-I’d also recommend Angie Thomas’s “The Hate U Give” and Jason Reynolds and Brendan Kiely’s “All American Boys” — both riveting, character-driven realistic novels that explore the movement for Black lives.
+I’d also recommend Angie Thomas’s “The Hate U Give” and Jason Reynolds and Brendan Kiely’s “All American Boys” — both riveting, character-driven, realistic novels that explore the movement for Black lives.